GeeInUs/TrustedBankAutomation/README.md

 Testing is specification by design.
 Cucumber files should be written to drive tests.

 # Test Framework Stack
+- SpecFlow
-- SpecFlow -For Specification and run
+For Specification and run
-- Fluet Assertion -To verify Acceptance test conditions
+- Fluet Assertion
+To verify Acceptance test conditions
+- Git
-- Git -For Source control for test automation framework
+For Source control for test automation framework
-- Selenium WEBDRIVER -To drive UI testings
+- Selenium WEBDRIVER
+To drive UI testings
-- Chrome Browser -App lication Under test will be driven on this
+- Chrome Browser
+App lication Under test will be driven on this
-- Java JDK -To lauch an instance of selenum server
+- Java JDK
+To lauch an instance of selenum server

 # Operating system
 - Windows (Windows Server 2019 Datacenter)